Predicting Hydroxyl Mediated Nucleophilic Degradation and Molecular Stability of RNA Sequences through the Application of Deep Learning Methods: Results

 \subsection{Initial Training and Validation}

-After being built using the specifications discussed earlier in this manuscript, the models were trained on the 'training' dataset discussed in section 2.1.2.
-For k-fold cross validation, in the models presented, $k=4$ and this was initially repeated three times to improve accuracy.
+After being built using the specifications discussed earlier in this manuscript, the models were trained on the `training' dataset discussed in section 2.1.2.
+For k-fold cross validation, in the models presented,

+$k=4$ and this was initially repeated three times to improve accuracy.
 The model was split into four groups for cross validation as larger values of k were found to have negligible influence on the model results.
 Training and validation loss (RMSE) for the three models are show in Figure ~\ref{training} and Table ~\ref{tab:training}.

 As can be seen after the initial training and validation phase, the LSTM maintains the best performance.
 The GRU scores were similar to that of the LSTM, however, the GCN was in a distant third place averaging about 0.05-0.06 higher RMSE values in comparison to the other two.